 At Boise State, Yates will lead a team in researching, producing and publishing think pieces in leading national media outlets.
 This effort will include students and will be a partnership between the international business department in the College of Business and Economics, and policy programs in the School of Public Service.

-Individuals and businesses wishing to support the student research conducted by Yates’ team should contact Bryant Jones, director of external relations and development for the School of Public Service, at (208) 426-3715 or email@example.com.
+Individuals and businesses wishing to support the student research conducted by Yates’ team should contact Bryant Jones, director of external affairs and development for the School of Public Service, at (208) 426-3715 or email@example.com.